serverless-components/express/README.md

 |- .env
 ```

-Just like any express app, don't forget to install the express dependencies:
+Just like any express app, don't forget to install the express dependencies inside the `src` directory:

 ```
 $ cd src